malaschitz/little-golem-doc/content/en/Tournaments/_index.md

 A new championship starts for each variant once a year.
 There is a start date for each variant.
 Exceptions are championships where more than 30 players are entered.
-These start immediately after the end of the previous championship.
+These start on the first day of the month following the end of the previous championship.

 ### Calendar